developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/backlight/index.md

+---
-# Backlight Module
+title: Backlight
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+---
+## Overview
-**The Backlight Module is used to illuminate / extinguish the display backlight as well as setting the intensity of the backlight.**
+The Backlight Module is used to control the display backlight and set its intensity.

 ## Syntax